godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 = Can I start the order numbers at a particular number? =

-This free version does not have that functionality, but the premium [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/) will allow you to choose any starting number that's higher than your most current order number.
+This free version does not have that functionality, but the premium [Sequential Order Numbers Pro for WooCommerce](http://www.woothemes.com/products/sequential-order-numbers-pro/) will allow you to choose any starting number that's higher than your most current order number.

 = Can I start the order numbers at "1"? =